Vault Server Installation

 Vault installer will grant database access to the user specified in the IIS Process Model screen.

-If you choose SQL Server authentication, then you should use the SA account or another account that can modify the database to create logins and users to establish the connection between the Vault Service and the sgvault/sgmaster/sgdragnet/sgnotify/sgvaultindex databases.
+If you choose SQL Server authentication, you must enter credentials for the SA account or another account that can create or modify the databases.
+The account must also be able to create logins and users to establish the connection between the Vault Service and the sgvault/sgmaster/sgdragnet/sgnotify/sgvaultindex databases.

-Note that the SA account is only used once during installation to create the appropriate user and logins for the Vault database.
+Note that the SA account or equivalent account is only used once during installation to create the databases and appropriate user and logins for the Vault.

 If you chose SQL Server authentication, the Vault Installation creates a SQL Server login named 'sgvaultuser', and grants this account access to the 'sgvault', 'sgdragnet'. 'sgnotify', sgvaultindex' and 'sgmaster' databases.
 Sgvaultuser will have db roles of public and db_owner.
 Vault is set up so that only sgvaultuser can access the Vault database.